kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

 The upper bound is intended to avoid making users wait too long for fixes that are ready to go.

-The actual timing is up to the patch release manager, who should take into account input from cherry-pick PR authors and SIGs.
+The actual timing is up to the patch release team, who should take into account input from cherry-pick PR authors and SIGs.
 For example, some bugs may be serious enough, and have a clear enough fix, to trigger a new patch release immediately.